 Lake Slow Street

-The Streets Division of the San Francisco Municipal Transportation Agency will hold an Engineering Public Hearing on Friday, August 5, 2022 at 10:00 AM to consider the proposed stop signs, raised crosswalks, and speed cushions on Lake Street.
+The Streets Division of the San Francisco Municipal Transportation Agency held an Engineering Public Hearing on Friday, August 5, 2022 at 10:00 AM to consider the proposed stop signs, raised crosswalks, and speed cushions on Lake Street.

 This project is an effort to assess and improve and determine the state of the Lake Street Slow Street between 28th and Arguello Boulevard.
 It will entail a community outreach process to determine traffic safety issues users of the Slow Street experience, and if warranted, propose a design to address those concerns.